linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/intro SL.md

 Prime brokerage accounts also saw a run-like withdrawal by customers.
 Many large banks have prime brokerage groups that assist hedge funds and other institutional investors by providing financing, securities lending, clearing, custodial services, and operational support.
 In exchange, the funds pay fees and, critically, post collateral to secure their loans.
 With some restrictions that we explain in Chapter 10, the prime broker can then use the collateral in its own business, in some cases commingling it with the firm's own assets.
 During the Crisis, hedge funds monitored the financial well-being of their prime brokers and, like depositors in the Depression, fled with their collateral at the first sign of trouble.
 Bear Stearns, for example, had a large prime brokerage business.
 According to press accounts, one of the largest hedge funds that used Bear Stearns as a

 prime broker, Renaissance Technologies, withdrew \$5 billion of cash in the week the firm failed.
-With such outflows, it is not surprising that Bear Stearns ran out of money even though it had more than\$ 18 billion in cash a week earlier.
+With such outflows, it is not surprising that Bear Stearns ran out of money even though it had more than \$18 billion in cash a week earlier.

 Like classic bank runs, modern bank runs are both destructive and self-fulfilling.
 Concern that a bank might be in trouble spurs its creditors and counterparties to withdraw or withhold their capital.
 As a result, even rumors of a problem may be enough to destroy a viable institution.
 The importance of modern bank runs during the World Financial Crisis is a recurring theme throughout the book, and we make several proposals that are intended to reduce the frequency of such events.